Enhanced protein synthesis by synchronous yeast cells

 Funded by: German Research Foundation

-Projectpartners: Karl Dichtl (Microbiology, Medical University Graz), Sandro Keller (University of Graz), Peter Braun (Fraunhofer ITMP-IIP, Penzberg)
+Projectpartners: Karl Dichtl (Microbiology, Medical University Graz), Sandro Keller (University of Graz), Peter Braun (Fraunhofer ITMP-IIP, Penzberg, Germany)

 Rejuvenated yeasts for better biorefineries